sGerli/graph-ghost/readme.md

 * Parse non YouTube videos the same way a YouTube video is

 ## Known Bugs
-* Non video YouTube links do not scrape properly - Script assumes all YouTube links are videos
 * Currently does not provide image or video height/width so Facebook cannot asyncronously download a preview
 * https://en.wikipedia.org/wiki/Category:Lists_of_insects